Function Node

 The above console methods will output to the debug log only if their corresponding debug level is configured to be displayed.

-NOTE: The workflow engine debug feature described in this section is only applicable for GEA version 1.38.0 or higher.
-In other GEA versions, all console methods will have a debug level of verbose
+For Edge Workflows, debug levels are only applicable for the Gateway Edge Agent v1.38.0 or higher.
+In earlier versions, all console methods will have a debug level of verbose

 .